Arthur Obey: Career

-One source states Obey became Sports Director at Lebret Industrial School in 1950.
-Another, Zeman et al., interviewed Art Obey for the book Hockey Heritage and reports that Obey dropped out of high school in 1951 to enter the Recreation Leadership and Training Program in Red Deer, Alberta.
-He then became recreation director at Lebret as part of his in-service recreation program and went on to coach hockey successfully at Lebret until Indian Affairs phased out grades 11–12 in 1959.
+The Indian Record newspaper states that Obey became Sports Director at Lebret Indian School in 1950.
+However, Zeman et al., who interviewed Art Obey for the book Hockey Heritage, report that Obey dropped out of high school in 1951 to enter the Recreation Leadership and Training Program in Red Deer, Alberta.
+He then became recreation director at Lebret as part of his in-service recreation program and went on to coach hockey successfully at Lebret until The Department of Indian Affairs phased out grades 11–12 in 1959.
 Obey reports it wiped out Junior "B" hockey at Lebret and that the league ended up folding.
-Zeman et al. state Junior "B" hockey didn't return until 1962.
-Obey left Lebret in 1962.
+Zeman et al. state that Junior "B" hockey didn't return until 1962, the year Obey left Lebret.

 As Coach, Athletics Director and sometimes player at Lebret, the Lebret Indians won: